-The Agency will begin accepting Traditional Community Solar projects must receive a minimum score of 5 points to receive a spotapplications on the waitlist. first day of each Program Year with that "first day" application window ending at 11:59:59 PM CPT.
-Should first day project applications not exceed category capacity, then all applicant projects otherwise qualifying shall be deemed acceptable and may qualify for a REC Delivery Contract-and scoring will not take place.
-Should category capacity fill on the first day of the Program Year or later in the program year Program Year, then from that point forward, enlyTraditional Community Solar projects will be subject to the scoring mechanism outlined in Appendix E.
+The Agency will begin accepting Traditional Community Solar applications on the first day of each Program Year with that "first day" application window ending at 11:59:59 PM CPT.
+Should first day project applications not exceed category capacity, then all applicant projects otherwise qualifying shall be deemed acceptable and may qualify for a REC Delivery Contract and scoring will not take place.
+Should category capacity fill on the first day of the Program Year or later in the Program Year, then from that point forward, Traditional Community Solar projects will be subject to the scoring mechanism outlined in Appendix E.

 Only projects meeting this scoring threshold of 5 points may be considered for an eligible spot on the waitlist for the Traditional Community Solar category.
 Projects that do not meet the minimum score of 5 points may reapply at a later date, either within the same Program Year or in a subsequent Program Year.
 Upon reapplication and re-scoring, if the project meets the minimum point threshold, it will be added to the waitlist as of the date of the re-application.
 Application fees will be required for re-application.
 Once new capacity for the TCS block opens, waitlisted projects from the previous Program Year will take priority.
-Demonstration of continuous site control will be required to maintain a waitlist position throughout the Program Year and into the next Program Year; the degree to which this is monitored by the Program Administrator, and the manner of that monitoring, will be determined at a later date.
+Demonstration of continuous site control will be required to maintain a waitlist position throughout the Program Year and into the next Program Year.

 After final scores are posted, the Agency will announce if a random selection process is necessary to break ties between projects that received tied scores and where those scores would impact project selection, or waitlist placement.
 The 20% developer cap will be applied during this event separately for Group A and Group B. Approved Vendors can swap projects that were selected with projects that were waitlisted via the random selection process within the same Group, as long as they have same score and are the same size and were submitted on the same day.
-Project substitution will not be allowedpermitted outside of this allowance.
+Project substitution will not be permitted outside of this allowance.